JackBekket/Hellper/lib/localai/README_GENERATED.md

 #### errorMessage Function:

 This function handles any errors that occur during the process and sends an error message to the user via the Telegram bot.

+lib/localai/startDialogSequence.go
+## Package: localai

+### Imports:
+- context
+- log
+- db "github.com/JackBekket/hellper/lib/database"
+- tgbotapi "github.com/go-telegram-bot-api/telegram-bot-api/v5"

+### External Data, Input Sources:
+- db.UsersMap: A map containing user data from the database.
+- chatID: The ID of the chat to which the message should be sent.
+- promt: The prompt to be sent to the AI model.
+- ctx: A context object for managing the request.
+- ai_endpoint: The endpoint for the AI model.

+### Code Summary:

+#### errorMessage Function:
+This function handles errors that occur during the process of creating a request.
+It logs the error, sends an error message to the user, and removes the user from the database.

+#### StartDialogSequence Function:
+This function initiates a dialog sequence with the AI model.
+It retrieves the user's AI session data, logs the GPT model and prompt, and calls the GenerateCompletion function to get the AI's response.
+If an error occurs, it calls the errorMessage function.
+Otherwise, it logs the response, formats the response text, and sends it to the user.
+Finally, it updates the user's dialog status and saves the changes to the database.

+#### LogResponse Function:
+This function logs the full response object, including the created timestamp, response ID, model, object, choices, and usage information.